Movie Theatre Business Model | How do Movie Theatres Make Money

 The revenue source of a movie theatre is mainly through ticket sales.
 A person who wishes to watch a movie in a theatre has first to buy a ticket to enter the premises.
 The premises where the movie is to be projected.

-As discussed earlier, It is a common ground for every ticket carrying a person with seats and a movie projector.
+As discussed earlier, It is common ground for every ticket carrying a person with seats and a movie projector.
 However, it is to be noted here, that a cinema hall is allowed to have different sections of seats according to their floor plan.

 For example, some theatres also operate on a slightly changed pricing mechanism.
 They can give out some special seats for people who are willing to pay more.
 Those with premium seats would enjoy more comfort and more accessibility while watching the movie.
 All these are made in adjustments to improve the overall movie-going experience for the people.

-Eatery and snacks
+Eatery and Snacks

 A theatre has also added snacks to its revenue streams.
 It now also provides people with snacks for some extra bucks.
-The eatery can be assessed before the movie starts, in the middle of the movie (The intermission break) or whenever the customer wants.
-However, this source of revenue is as per the customerâs needs, even then it also has become a strong money medium.
+The eatery can be assessed before the movie starts, in the middle of the movie (during the intermission break), or whenever the customer wants.
+However, this source of revenue is as per the customer’s needs, and even then it also has become a strong money medium.
 The reason is the price differences of the articles that you buy while enjoying a movie.

-Yes, the snacks that you buy at the eatery at a movie theatre are significantly higher than the maximum retail price which you may find in a regular market.
+Yes, the snacks that you buy at the eatery at a movie theatre are significantly higher than the maximum retail price that you may find in a regular market.
 I am sure you must have noticed that by yourself, the prices are exorbitant.

 Once you are in a theatre, you unconsciously play by their rules.
-These are also known as MRP manipulations that not only theatre do, but they are accompanied by companies too.
+These are also known as MRP manipulations that not only theatres do, but they are accompanied by companies too.
 Companies produce the same products with an inflated or premium price for selected channels like our beloved theatres, cinema halls, eateries etcetera.

-Advertising revenue
+Advertising Revenue

-If you think that you will not witness a single second of advertisement after paying the ticket price, you are probably wrong.
+If you think that you will not witness a single second of an advertisement after paying the ticket price, you are probably wrong.
 Advertisements are always there in between the gaps of movies.

 Advertisements run on the reel before the movie starts, and it also immediately covers the screen when intermission comes.
-So this medium of advertisements, however small, also adds up to the cash for operating a theatre.
+So this medium of advertisement, however small, also adds up to the cash for operating a theatre.

 Before the pandemic happened, studios primarily hoped for box office revenues.
 Almost more than half of the total cash is earned through theatrical releases.
 Not only this.
-Theatrical releases also help in setting up a benchmark for further spread of the movie or anything filmy.
+Theatrical releases also help in setting up a benchmark for the further spread of the movie or anything filmy.

 Behavioural Change of Moviegoers

-Be it streaming services and television, video games or even your smartphone, we have a lot of entertainment options within a distance of a mere 5 meters.
+Be it streaming services and television, video games, or even your smartphone, we have a lot of entertainment options within a distance of a mere 5 meters.
 This means people are becoming less and less likely to move to nearby theatres.

 The Expected Future of Film Distribution

 Now you might think that streaming is the future.
 And whatever is happening in this industry makes it more flexible for the viewers.
-This is quite an obvious thought, but this industry is not that simple and this pandemic shift of behaviour is turning the revenues down.
+This is quite an obvious thought, but this industry is not that simple and this pandemic shift of behavior is turning the revenues down.
 How do you ask?

-Studios cannot monetise all their produced content through streaming.
+Studios cannot monetize all their produced content through streaming.
 Especially when they have to rely on third-party streaming services for their releases.
 Despite their expanding market, profits are mostly churned out.
-Even for the studios who own distribution channels, streaming is not an economical way to follow for releasing. Â
+Even for the studios who own distribution channels, streaming is not an economical way to follow for release.

-Warner Bros. announced that after the release of âWonder woman 1984â, every film release will be debuted on HBO Max.
+Warner Bros. announced that after the release of ‘Wonder Woman 1984’, every film release will be debuted on HBO Max.
 That can be accessed with a subscription fee.
 This policy was later changed and made fit for 2022.
-Now when the situation is a little normalised, HBO said that it will release first in theatres and after 45 days it will be available for further audiences.
+When the situation became a little normalized, HBO said that it would be released first in theatres and after 45 days it would be available for further audiences.
 Thus, studios are approaching the situation dynamically.

 Disney, one of the most famous studios in the world, is doing something completely different.
 Disney is seeing this hurdle as an opportunity to burst out and grow its wings.
 It is trying to fight Netflix in world markets.
-It has its own distribution channel with the name of âDisney Plusâ.
+It has its own distribution channel, “Disney Plus”.
 This shows that the studio is trying to capture markets and it is long on the streaming game.
-So much so that short term revenue doesnât fit their perspective for now.
+So much so that short-term revenue doesn’t fit their perspective for now.

 Conclusion